The ultimate UI design guide

 Check the colour contrast for each combination and tweak the colours accordingly.
 If you're not sure what colours to use, try using Color Safe's recommendations.

-Examples of buttons in UI design
+03. Consider style links and buttons in your UI design

 Size